sideci/goodcheck/docusaurus/docs/rules.md

       - "Sign out"
 ```

-## Rule: mixin
+## Rule: Sass mixin

 > Warning: This rule needs customization.

-A mixin lets you make groups of CSS declarations that you want to reuse throughout your site.
+A Sass mixin lets you make groups of CSS declarations that you want to reuse throughout your site.
 In this example, it creates a warning when the color pattern is used and suggests using a mixin instead.

 ```yaml
 rules: